 China says no new Covid deaths after changing criteria

+China had recorded a total of seven deaths -- all in Beijing -- since the decision to lift the zero-Covid policy, but removed one death from its official tally Wednesday.

-But the government said Tuesday said that only those who had directly died of respiratory failure caused by the virus would be counted under Covid death statistics.
+The removal followed a government announcement that only those who had directly died of respiratory failure caused by the virus would be counted under Covid death statistics.

 Previously, people who died of an illness while infected with the virus were counted as a Covid death.
 This way of recording Covid deaths accounts for huge numbers of fatalities in other countries.

-"At present after being infected with the Omicron variant, the main cause of death remains underlying diseases," Wang Guiqiang of Peking University First Hospital told a press conference of the National Health Commission (NHC).
+"At present after being infected with the Omicron variant, the main cause of death remains underlying diseases," Wang Guiqiang of Peking University First Hospital told a press conference of the National Health Commission (NHC) on Tuesday.

-"Old people have other underlying conditions, only a very small number die directly of respiratory failure caused by infection with Covid," he added.
+"Old people have other underlying conditions, only a very small number die directly of respiratory failure caused by infection with Covid," he said.

-"We are not avoiding the dangers of Covid.
-At the same time we need to assess Covid's dangers in a scientific manner."
+And one expert told AFP that because the prevalant Omicron variant does not affect the lungs as much as other strains of Covid-19, the changing definition will mean a great many more cases will now go unrecorded.

+"The definition that focuses on respiratory failure (which develops when the lungs can't get enough oxygen into the blood) will miss a large number of Covid deaths," Yanzhong Huang, a senior fellow for global health at the New York-based Council on Foreign Relations, said.

 From the country's northeast to its southwest, crematorium workers have told AFP they are struggling to keep up with a surge in deaths.